What is the NetAffx® Analysis Center?

 The NetAffx Analysis Center distributes regular annotation updates, reporting association between GeneChip® array probe sets and the constantly evolving set of transcript sequences and genome assembly builds from public data sources.
 Primary Affymetrix catalog arrays, including 3' IVT expression, exon, gene, and genotyping products are supported.

-The annotation updates are released two times yearly in mid-May, and November for all arrays.
+The annotation updates are released two times yearly.
+Generally we aim for Late summer and winter for all arrays, although major product introductions can put us off schedule.
 If there is an update in the genome assembly build for a given organism, that update usually is reflected in the following annotation update.

 The NetAffx Analysis Center supports Internet Explorer versions 7 and 8 on PC and Mac.
-While Firefox 3, Opera 9 and Safari 3 and later work as well although these browsers are unsupported.
+Chrome, Firefox 3, Opera 9 and Safari 3 and later work as well although these browsers are unsupported.

 We will email your password to you after you supply the answer to your security question.
 Please click on the "Forgot Password?" link to retrieve the password.
 Alternatively, you can contact Affymetrix Application Support at 1-888-DNA-CHIP (1-888-362-2447) or firstname.lastname@example.org to reset your password.